-- We will be sending out phase 2 and 3 tricky words for you to keep.
-The children need to be able to read and write these words. - Reading other books (eg: from the library) is a vital way of developing comprehension skills. - Reading a range of texts eg: magazines, non fiction books is really important.
+- We will be sending out phase 2 tricky words in Nursery and for some Reception children also. - All Reception children will receive phase 3 tricky words for you to keep.
+The children need to be able to read and write these words independently by the end of Reception. - Reading other books (eg:from the library) is a vital way of developing comprehension skills. - Reading a range of texts eg: magazines, non fiction books is really important to develop children's awareness of different texts.